Spectral Theory of the Nazarov-Sklyanin Lax Operator: Comments and comparison with previous results

-This paper was inspired by recent results \cite{Gassot2021, Gerard2020Survey, GerardKappeler2019, GerardKappelerTopalov2020FA, GerardKappelerTopalov2022SURVEY, Moll1} on the spectral theory of the Nakamura-Bock-Kruskal Lax operator $\mathsf{L}$ in (\ref{MatrixPresentationOfClassicalL}).
-At $\varepsilon_0 =0$, (\ref{MatrixPresentationOfClassicalL}) is a Toeplitz operator whose spectrum has been studied for over a century \cite{BottcherSilbermannIntro, SimonSzego}.
-At $\varepsilon_0 \neq 0$, the spectrum of $\mathsf{L}$ is simple \cite{GerardKappeler2019, Moll1}.
-In \cite{Moll2, Moll1}, the second author proved that G\'{e}rard-Kappeler \cite{GerardKappeler2019} independently found the classical limit of the quantum hierarchy of Nazarov-Sklaynin \cite{NaSk2}.
-We can now make a second comparison to \cite{GerardKappeler2019}.
-On the one hand, a main result of \cite{GerardKappeler2019} is that the constant terms of the classical $\mathsf{L}$ eigenfunctions determine the action-angle coordinates of the classical Benjamin-Ono equation on the torus.
-On the other hand, in (3) of our Theorem [\ref{TheoremMAINRESULT}], we proved that the constant terms of the quantum $\mathcal{L}$ eigenfunctions are Jack polynomials.
-We hope that the many structural results in G\'{e}rard-Kappeler \cite{GerardKappeler2019} admit explicit quantizations which can shed further light on the objects in this paper.
+This paper was inspired by recent spectral analysis~\cite{Gassot2021, Gerard2020Survey, GerardKappeler2019, GerardKappelerTopalov2020FA, GerardKappelerTopalov2022SURVEY, Moll1} of the Nakamura--Bock--Kruskal Lax operator $\mathsf{L}$ in~(\ref{MatrixPresentationOfClassicalL}).
+At $\veps_0 =0$,~(\ref{MatrixPresentationOfClassicalL}) is a Toeplitz operator whose spectrum has been studied for over a century~\cite{BottcherSilbermannIntro, SimonSzego}.
+At $\veps_0 \neq 0$, the spectrum of $\mathsf{L}$ is simple~\cite{GerardKappeler2019, Moll1}.
+In~\cite{Moll2, Moll1}, the second author proved that G\'{e}rard--Kappeler~\cite{GerardKappeler2019} independently found the classical limit of the quantum hierarchy of Nazarov--Sklaynin~\cite{NaSk2}.
+We can now make a second comparison to~\cite{GerardKappeler2019}.
+On the one hand, a main result of~\cite{GerardKappeler2019} is that the constant terms of the classical $\mathsf{L}$ eigenfunctions determine the action-angle coordinates of the classical Benjamin--Ono equation on the torus.
+On the other hand, in (3) of our Theorem~\ref{TheoremMAINRESULT}, we proved that the constant terms of the quantum~$\NSL$ eigenfunctions are Jack polynomials.
+We hope that the many structural results in G\'{e}rard--Kappeler~\cite{GerardKappeler2019} admit explicit quantizations which can shed further light on the objects in this paper.